R3P41RM4N/Tool-Kit_Offensive-Ops_/Windows Cmd Cheat-Sheet.md

-### The following are cheat-sheets that I found useful after initial access to windows platforms:
+### The following was pulled from  https://www.ionos.com/digitalguide/server/know-how/windows-cmd-commands/ cheat-sheets that I found useful after initial access to windows platforms.
+Please add to it if it is missing something:

-CMD commands for the Windows command prompt
+## CMD commands for the Windows command prompt

 | CMD command | Description | Windows version|
 | --- | --- | --- |